5 Tips on Having a Good Work-Life Balance as a Freelancer

 1. Make Time for Human Interaction

 Freelancing can be isolating, especially if you work from home.
-Without any coworkers and watercooler chats, it’s normal to feel lonely sometimes.
-However, it’s essential to maintain human interaction in your work life, so:
+Without coworkers and watercooler chats, it’s normal to feel lonely sometimes.
+But regular social contact is essential for both your mental health and your motivation.

-• Connect with other freelancers online.
-Whether you network via a proofreading society or informally on social media, feeling part of a community can increase your general wellbeing and minimize feelings of loneliness.
+Network online: Whether through industry groups or online communities, feeling part of a community can improve your wellbeing and minimise feelings of loneliness.

 2. Make Sure to Do the Things You Love